gildeb/Micropython/rasp2/README.md

 ## pwm state machine

 To achieve an acurate step pulse timing, a PIO state machine is used (one for each motor).
 The state machine frequency is set to 20MHz (corresponding to 1 instruction/100ns).
-The y register keep the pulse width value.
-The pwm period is stored in isr register and loaded in x register at the begining of each period, unless a new value can be pulled from the input FIFO.
+The y scratch register keep the pulse width value.
+The pwm period is stored in isr register and loaded in x scratch register at the begining of each period, unless a new value can be pulled from the input FIFO.
 Afterward, x is decremented until it first reaches y, which triggers the step pin, then 0, which reset the step pin and start a new cycle.

 ## counter state machine

+The second state machine is used as a step downcounter. x scratch register is loaded with the target *nsteps* number and is decremented each step.
+The synchronisation of the two state machine is achieved by an irq.
+When x reaches 0, the counter state machine triggers the __stepsEnd__() irq handler function and waits for another *nsteps* value in its input FIFO.
+The pwm state machine by irq.

+Therefore, feeding the pwm FIFO during the run will instantaneously change the step period (motor speed) without modifying the total number of steps to run.

+## position tracking